Biblical canon: Old Testament

-The Early Church primarily used the Greek Septuagint (or LXX) as its source for the Old Testament.
-Among Aramaic speakers, the Targum was also widely used.
-All of the major Christian traditions accept the books of the Hebrew protocanon in its entirety as divinely inspired and authoritative, in various ways and degrees.

-Another set of books, largely written during the intertestamental period, are called the deuterocanon ("second canon") by Catholics, the deuterocanon or anagignoskomena ("worthy of reading") by Eastern Orthodox Churches, and the biblical apocrypha ("hidden things") by Protestants.
+Another set of books, largely written during the intertestamental period, are called the deuterocanon ('second canon') by Catholics, the deuterocanon or anagignoskomena ('worthy of reading') by Eastern Orthodox Churches, and the biblical apocrypha ('hidden things') by Protestants.
 These are works recognized by the Catholic, Eastern Orthodox, and Oriental Orthodox Churches as being part of scripture (and thus deuterocanonical rather than apocryphal), but Protestants do not recognize them as divinely inspired.
 Some Protestant Bibles—especially the English King James Bible and the Lutheran Bible—include an "Apocrypha" section.

 Many denominations recognize deuterocanonical books as good, but not on the level of the other books of the Bible.
-Anglicanism considers the apocrypha worthy of being "read for example of life" but not to be used "to establish any doctrine."
-Luther made a parallel statement in calling them: "not considered equal to the Holy Scriptures, but...useful and good to read."
+Anglicanism considers the apocrypha worthy of being "read for example of life" but not to be used "to establish any doctrine".
+Luther made a parallel statement in calling them "not considered equal to the Holy Scriptures, but [...] useful and good to read."

-In the Oriental Orthodox Tewahedo biblical canon, the books of Lamentations, Jeremiah, and Baruch, as well as the Letter of Jeremiah and 4 Baruch, are all considered canonical by the Orthodox Tewahedo Churches.
-However, it is not always clear as to how these writings are arranged or divided.
-In some lists, they may simply fall under the title "Jeremiah", while in others, they are divided in various ways into separate books.
-Moreover, the book of Proverbs is divided into two books—Messale (Prov.
-1–24) and Tägsas (Prov.
-25–31).

 Additionally, while the books of Jubilees and Enoch are fairly well known among western scholars, 1, 2, and 3 Meqabyan are not.
 The three books of Meqabyan are often called the "Ethiopian Maccabees", but are completely different in content from the books of Maccabees that are known or have been canonized in other traditions.
 Finally, the Book of Joseph ben Gurion, or Pseudo-Josephus, is a history of the Jewish people thought to be based upon the writings of Josephus.
 The Ethiopic version (Zëna Ayhud) has eight parts and is included in the Orthodox Tewahedo broader canon.

 Some ancient copies of the Peshitta used in the Syriac tradition include 2 Baruch (divided into the Apocalypse of Baruch and the Letter of Baruch; some copies only include the Letter) and the non-canonical Psalms 152–155.

 The Ethiopian Tewahedo church accepts all of the deuterocanonical books of Catholicism and anagignoskomena of Eastern Orthodoxy except for the four Books of Maccabees.
 It accepts the 39 protocanonical books along with the following books, called the "narrow canon".
 The enumeration of books in the Ethiopic Bible varies greatly between different authorities and printings.